 Generic hooks and baskets cover basic needs, but specific storage challenges require purpose-built solutions.
 Knowing which specialty accessories exist saves you from fighting with improvised setups that never quite work.

 Power tool holders cradle cordless drills, impact drivers, and circular saws at an angle that prevents them from sliding out.
 Many include spots for batteries and chargers, keeping your entire charging station in one place.
 This beats scattering tools across shelves or leaving them in cases that take up valuable space.
+If you want a comprehensive solution for your entire collection, check out our guide to garage power tool organizers.

 For sports equipment, look beyond basic hooks.
 Ball storage accessories have wire cages or open fronts that let kids grab basketballs and soccer balls without adult help.
 Ski and snowboard racks hold equipment securely without scratching the finish.